nyachloe/linux-mcsr-waywall/doc/boat-eye.md

 # Cursor speeds and DPI

 - First of all, install `xinput` from your distribution's packages.
 It is required for setting cursor speeds in X11.
-- Refer to [Priffin's calculator](https://www.desmos.com/calculator/uld5u8glky) to figure out the proper boat eye cursor speed, DPI and sensitivity and setup any Minecraft related setup as explained [here](https://youtu.be/G5XNCcgv4qE).
+- Refer to [Priffie's calculator](https://www.desmos.com/calculator/uld5u8glky) to figure out the proper boat eye cursor speed, DPI and sensitivity and setup any Minecraft related setup as explained [here](https://youtu.be/G5XNCcgv4qE).
   ![image](https://github.com/its-saanvi/linux-mcsr/assets/94102031/08041a38-7909-495f-b90f-b453b14152ce)
 - To convert your cursor speeds to the appropriate multipliers (refer to the EPP off column here), use the table above.
 - Set the DPI to the DPI that you took from the calculator in your mouse configuration application.